Florida Man Arrested After Smearing Human Poop On Supermarket Food

 All told, Pierce caused about $40 in damage to the food.

-Police then reported that the Florida man paid for the food he’d taken, but was called back into the store to clean up the mess he’d made.
+Police then reported that the Florida man paid for the food he’d taken but was called back into the store to clean up the mess he’d made.
 Police then booked him at the Brevard County Sheriff’s Office.

 WHAT A WASTE: #Melbourne man accused of wiping his feces on food, boxes and shelves at Sarno Rd. #FamilyDollar — @MelbournePolice say employee spotted Edwin Pierce on camera placing hands down back of pants, thought he was shoplifting. @MyNews13 #Brevard #Florida pic.twitter.com/OMAINoHDsV